Vangelis Haritatos: Political career

 Haritatos has been a member of the ZANU–PF since 2002 and has been involved with the party's youth league.
 He was made the district youth secretary for transport of ward 13 of the now-defunct Mhondoro constituency in 2007.
 In 2008, he was named the deputy youth secretary of lands of the Mashonaland West Province as he became part of the provincial committee.
 He was promoted to the post of provincial youth finance secretary in 2009 and served in the post until 2013.

 In 2018, his father Peter, incumbent MP for Muzvezve, decided against running for re-election and Haritatos was chosen as the ZANU–PF candidate, winning in a landslide on 30 July 2018.
 He was sworn in as a Member of Parliament on 5 September and was selected as the Deputy Minister for Lands, Agriculture, Water, Climate and Rural Resettlement on 11 September by President Emmerson Mnangagwa.

 Haritatos was re-elected as MP for Muzvezve with 72% of the vote in the 2023 general election.
 He was reappointed as Deputy Minister for Lands, Agriculture, Water, Climate and Rural Resettlement by president Mnangagwa.

+In 2026, Haritatos was appointed Minister of the newly created Ministry of Lands and Rural Development.